merenlab/merenlab.org/_posts/oligotyping/2013-11-04-oligotyping-best-practices.md

 The initial round of oligotyping in this analysis set `n=1` (which corresponds to Box 2 in the flowchart figure).
 The oligotyping pipeline will use the location of the highest entropy peak (which happens to be position 10) to generate the first round of oligotypes.
 The exact command to perform this operation is this:

-    oligotype mock.fa mock.fa-ENTROPY -c 1 -M 50 --gen-html
+    oligotype mock.fa mock.fa-ENTROPY -c 1 -M 50

-where `mock.fa-ENTROPY` is the file that was generated after the initial entropy analysis.
-The `--gen-html` flag generates output that is required for further supervision. `-M` is the minimum substantive abundance parameter.
+where `mock.fa-ENTROPY` is the file that was generated after the initial entropy analysis. `-M` is the minimum substantive abundance parameter.
 You may see the Methods section in the oligotyping manuscript for the detailed explanation for it, but In briefly, it is for noise removal and tells the pipeline to eliminate any oligotype in which the frequency of the most abundant unique sequence is below `-M`.

 Oligotyping analysis of mock.fa using the highest entropy location, position 10, identifies 3 oligotypes: `C` (383,788 reads), `G` (297,937 reads) and `T` (177,577 reads).
 The HTML output for this analysis can be viewed using the web address [http://goo.gl/oY8dD](http://goo.gl/oY8dD) (please visit this link and follow the steps described here using the analysis results provided).
 Figure below shows the distribution profiles of these oligotypes among three samples: